NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.RGBToHSV.rst

 Description
 -----------

 Convert from linear RGB to HSV color model (hue, saturation, value, as defined by A. R. Smith in 1978).
 H is in degrees, S and V are in the same units as RGB.
-RGB is gamma-compressed using the sRGB Opto-Electronic Transfer Function (OETF) before conversion.
+No gamma correction is applied to RGB before conversion.

 Inputs
 ------